RUC-NLPIR/FlashRAG/README.md

 ## :page_with_curl: Changelog
+[24/10/13] A new in-domain dataset and corpus - [DomainRAG](https://arxiv.org/pdf/2406.05654) have been added to the dataset.
+The dataset is based on the internal enrollment data of Renmin University of China, covering seven types of tasks, which can be used for conducting domain-specific RAG testing.

 [24/09/24] We have released a version based on the MindSpore framework that supports Chinese hardware platforms.
 Please refer to [FlashRAG MindSpore](https://github.com/RUC-NLPIR/FlashRAG-MindSpore) for details.

 [24/09/18] Due to the complexity and limitations of installing Pyserini in certain environments, we have introduced a lightweight `BM25s` package as an alternative (faster and easier to use).
 The retriever based on Pyserini will be deprecated in future versions.
 To use retriever with `bm25s`, just set `bm25_backend` to `bm25s` in config.